Smoking and Asthma

 - Encourage family members who smoke to quit.

 No one wants their child to start smoking, but it's especially important to discourage this bad habit in kids who have asthma.
-If your child has asthma, smoking may actually undo the effect of any long-term control medicine.
-Your child also may need to use quick-relief medicine more often, visit the doctor or the emergency room more often, and miss school because of flare-ups.
+Smoking may actually undo the effect of medicines they take to keep their asthma under control.
+They also may need to use medicine more often for quick relief of symptoms, visit the doctor or the ER more often, and miss school because of flare-ups.

-Smoking also can cause sleeping problems and make it hard for kids to participate in sports or other physical activities.
-And of course, there are the long-term health consequences, such as heart disease, emphysema, and cancer.
+Smoking also can cause sleeping problems and make it hard for kids to do sports or other physical activities.
+And of course, there are the long-term health consequences, such as heart disease, lung disease, and cancer.

 Encourage your kids to say no if offered a cigarette.
-To lay the groundwork for that moment:
+To help prepare them for that moment: